 Simple English definitions for legal terms

-Read a random definition: color of title
+Read a random definition: Jobs and Growth Tax Relief Reconciliation Act of 2003

 Joint administration is when two or more bankruptcy cases are managed together under one docket to make things easier and faster.
 This usually happens when the cases involve related debtors, like a husband and wife or business partners.
 The goal is to make things more efficient for the court and creditors, but it shouldn't affect their rights.
 It's like putting two puzzles together to make one big puzzle.